Beyond IID: data-driven decision-making in heterogeneous environments: Reduction for policy evaluation

-\end{proposition} \Cref{prop:heterogeneity_helps} formalizes that the performance of SAA may be strictly worse when allowing for various historical distributions than when restricting attention to a fixed one.
+\end{proposition} \Cref{prop:heterogeneity_helps} formalizes that the performance of SAA, a central data-driven policy formally introduced in \Cref{sec:SAA-analysis}, may be strictly worse when allowing for various historical distributions than when restricting attention to a fixed one.
 We prove this result by considering a variant of the ski-rental problem in which we restrict $\envSp$ to be three points.
 In this setting, we argue that the performance of SAA is the worse when observing two samples with different values and show that selecting two different point mass distributions is the unique worst-case sequence of historical distributions.

-While the previous result shows that nature will take full advantage of heterogeneity by selecting different distributions in-sample that are also different from the out-of-sample distribution, we will next establish that, under fairly general conditions, asymptotically, it suffices to consider cases in which nature selects a common distribution for all of the past environments.
-To that end, we define for a sample-size-agnostic policy $\pi \in \agSp$ the following optimization problem:
+While the previous result shows that nature will take full advantage of heterogeneity by selecting different distributions in-sample that are also different from the out-of-sample distribution, we will next establish that, under fairly general conditions, one can upper bound the asymptotic worst-case regret of a broad class of data-driven algorithms by considering a surrogate problem in which nature selects a common distribution for all of the past environments.
+Recall, that a data-driven policy is a general mapping from $\mathbb{N}^{*} \times \mesSp$ to a potentially randomized decision in $\actSp$.
+We say that $\pi$ is sample-size-agnostic if its decision does not depend on $\numS$.
+Formally, a policy is sample-size-agnostic if for any $\hat{\nu} \in \mesSp$, we have that $\pi(\numS_1, \hat{\nu}) = \pi(\numS_2, \hat{\nu})$ for any $\numS_1, \numS_2 \in \mathbb{N}^* $, in which case we write $\pi(\hat{\nu})$ for brevity.
+This condition, implies that the policy only needs information on the empirical probability measure (i.e., the frequency of appearance of past samples) as opposed to the actual count of appearance.
+The class of sample-size-agnostic policies encompasses central policies such as the central SAA policy analyzed in \Cref{sec:SAA-analysis} but also the distributionally robust optimization (DRO) policies commonly analyzed in the literature and which will be defined in \Cref{sec:UDRO}.
+We denote by $\agSp$ the subclass of sample-size-agnostic policies.